 3) Go about your business in Spanish only.

 4) Blow the candle out when someone speaks English or when class ends!

 For lower levels, just like everything we do, take it slow.
 Start with a really small candle.
 Not a tea light, but a small votive.
-2) Start by burning it for just ONE activity, usually something Info-gap -ish, so they have an anchor.
-In other words, if you give them a document that contains a majority of the output that they will be required to make, model like crazy, then light the candle.
+2) Start by burning it for just ONE activity, usually something Info-gap -ish, so they have an anchor with the questions readily available.
+Use sentence starters to scaffold and make using the TL a possibility.
+In other words, if you give them support for the majority of the output that they will be required to make, model like crazy, then light the candle.
 If they make it through, tell them how impressed you are, and blow it out.

 The next day -- definitely don't wait too long -- do another activity that has an anchor, repeat how impressive they are, and tell them that you are going to let them get a leg up on the competition by letting it burn while you go over the activity.
 THEN explain that you planned to blow the candle out. ¿Apago la vela? ¿No apago la vela?
 Ask THEM what you should do (think about all that input that they will be getting!!)
 When they see it's not that bad, they usually want to try, and poco a poco they are speaking more in the TL.